 Moratti – Creating the Champagne of the South?

-I recently took part in a 1-1 online wine tasting with Gian Matteo Baldi, the CEO of Castello di Cigognola.
+I recently took part in a 1-1 online wine tasting with Gian Matteo Baldi, of Castello di Cigognola.
 The Castello’s Metodo Classico sparkling wine project is from the Oltrepò Pavese area of Lombardy, south of Milan.
 We tasted four brilliant DOCG sparkling wines; all made from Pinot Noir under the Moratti brand name.
 These are featured below.

 The Champagne of the South?